About Corizon Health

 Corrections experience preferred.

 Must be licensed to practice in the applicable state and certified by the Office of Mental Health to provide psychiatric services in a licensed inpatient unit.
-Current DEA number.
+Current DEA number will need to be provided.